First of all when it comes to photography I certainly am not an expert and I'm sure there are many people who take better photos than me.

-Always try and take photos with the sun behind you otherwise your just going to end up with a very dark photo and with the sun shining on the dog it will help alot more with the light.
+Always try and take photos with the sun behind you otherwise you're just going to end up with a very dark photo and with the sun shining on the dog it will help a lot more with the light.

-These are a few things you can think about when your out and about.
+These are a few things you can think about when you're out and about.

 So these are just a few things that can help you in taking great photos of dogs.